 RESTRICTION ENDONUCLEASE DIGESTION

-BACKGROUND INFORMATION: General review (Promega), General review (P. McClean); Type I Restriction-Modification Systems (K. Firman, University of Portsmouth)
+BACKGROUND INFORMATION: General review (Promega), General review (P. McClean); Gene Infinity (good meta source)

-SITES: Though I favour Webcutter 2.0 and WatCut for their simplicity but all four of these sites are well worthwhile visiting.
+SITES: Though I favour Webcutter 2.0 and WatCut for their simplicity all of these sites are well worthwhile visiting.

 WatCut (Michael Palmer, University of Waterloo, Canada) - provides restriction analysis coupled with where the sites are located within genes.